mattermost/desktop/README.md

 Otherwise, you have to configure again.*

 ### Proxy
-Normally, the application will follow your system settings to use proxy.
-Or you can set proxy by following command line options.
+Normally, the application will follow your system settings to use proxy, or you can set proxy by following command line options.

 * `--proxy-server=<SERVER>:<PORT>`
 * `--proxy-pac-url=<URL>`

-On Windows, please make sure adding `--` before options.
+On Windows, please make sure to add `--` before options.
 For example, `Mattermost.exe -- --proxy-server=...`.

 ## Contributing
 Please see [CONTRIBUTING.md](./CONTRIBUTING.md).